RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 # Homework

 ### Peer-learning research

-1. Choose a topic to research and teach next week 6 teams (~3 people each)
+Choose a topic to research and teach next week 6 teams (~3 people each)

+In your planning / presentation you might include:

+* Summary of main ideas
+* Links, images, or video of projects / products / things referenced in your research
+* Other relevant things you've read, heard, or seen
+* Personal experiences

+Each team should also prepare 1-2 questions for the class.
+After hearing the presentations, we will have a short group discussion around these questions.

 ### Project